-On behalf of the 1-in-10 individuals in Massachusetts with one of the approximately 7,000 known rare diseases, the National Organization for Rare Disorders (NORD) thanks you for your work during COVID-19 and urges you to swiftly move House Bill 4268 (H.4268) through your committee.
-H.4268 establishes a rare disease advisory council (RDAC) within the state, which if passed, would help to give a voice to the rare disease community within Massachusetts's government.
+On behalf of the 1-in-10 individuals in Massachusetts with one of the approximately 7,000 known rare diseases, the National Organization for Rare Disorders (NORD) urges you to support the addition of amendment #71 to House Bill 4888 (H.4888).
+Last week, over 25 patient advocacy groups joined a letter of support for House Bill 4268 (H.4268), legislation that would create a rare disease advisory council (RDAC).We are grateful that language from H.4268 has been filed as amendment #71 to H.4888, which if adopted, would achieve the same goal, of helping to give a voice to the rare disease community within Massachusetts's government.